mich013/pydashy/test.md

 - [x] manage.py has excute bit set drop python
 - [x] move up virtualenv activate
 - [ ] show venvwrapper examples
+- [x] add note on redis apt-get install strangeness with service errors
+- [x] rearrange dependencies and install steps for proper flow

 # Getting Started
 =================

 These are some basic survival instructions to get a local instance of dailydot.com installed and running.
 Some elbow grease will need to be put into making this easier and more portable.
-However, with these directions and some luck, you'll be up and
+However, with these directions and some luck, you'll be up and running!

-running!

 If this is a clean and fresh build install please be sure to read the [dependency section](#dependencies) to insure installation of all required software,